What is it?

 Unlike ‘adult’ ISAs where the investor can open and subscribe to new ISAs in each tax year, a child can only hold up to two JISAs (no more than one of each type at any one time - although between ages 16 and 18 they can hold one of each type of JISA plus an ‘adult’ cash ISA).

-However, previous years’ JISA subscriptions can be transferred in whole or in part subject to the child not having 2 accounts of the same type at the end of the transfer process.
+However, previous years’ JISA subscriptions can be transferred in whole or in part subject to the child not having two accounts of the same type at the end of the transfer process.
 Current years’ JISA subscriptions must be transferred in full.
 This means that part transfers of JISA investments can only be made to a JISA of a different type (cash or stocks and shares).
 A transfer from a cash JISA to another cash JISA or a stocks and shares JISA to another stocks and shares JISA must involve the transfer of the entire contents of the ‘old’ JISA.
 The end result must mean that the child still has no more than one of each type of JISA.

 Savings in Child Trust Funds can also be transferred to Junior ISAs.